 - When you're ready to assemble the trifles, mix the thawed berries and sugar in a bowl.
 Set aside.
 Whip the cream with an electric mixer, adding your preferred sweetener, to taste, during the whipping.
 (I added about 1 T of sugar.)
 Fold a couple of heaping spoonfuls of the cream into the custard.
 Set aside the rest for the topping.

 - In trifle cups or a small serving bowl, layer custard, cake cubes, and berry mixture.
 Repeat layers until you run out of ingredients.
-If you're using small cups, you may only be able to layer once.
+If you're using small cups, you may only be able to layer twice.
 Top with remaining custard.
 Cover and chill.
 Top with whipped cream when you're ready to serve.

 This post may contain affiliate links.
 Any purchases made by using these links won’t cost you any extra and helps keep my content free.
 These links may be Amazon links as I am part of the Amazon Associate Program.